Hugh Jackman: Early life

-Jackman was born in Sydney, New South Wales, to English parents Grace McNeil (née Greenwood) and Christopher John Jackman (1936 - Sep 5 2021), a Cambridge-educated accountant.
+Jackman was born in Sydney, New South Wales, to English parents Grace McNeil (née Greenwood) and Christopher John Jackman (1936–2021), a Cambridge-educated accountant.
 His parents moved to Australia in 1967 as part of the "Ten Pound Poms" immigration scheme.
 Thus, in addition to his Australian citizenship, Jackman holds British citizenship by virtue of being born to UK-born parents.
 One of his paternal great-grandfathers, Nicholas Isidor Bellas, was Greek, from the Ottoman Empire (now in Greece).
 His parents were devout Christians, having been converted by Evangelist Billy Graham after their marriage.
 Jackman has four older siblings and was the second of his parents' children to be born in Australia.
 He also has a younger half-sister, from his mother's remarriage.
 His parents divorced when he was eight, and Jackman remained in Australia with his father and two brothers, while his mother moved back to England with Jackman's two sisters.
 As a child, Jackman liked the outdoors, spending much time at the beach and on camping trips and school holidays all over Australia.
 He wanted to see the world, saying, "I used to spend nights looking at atlases.
 I decided I wanted to be a chef on a plane.
 Because I'd been on a plane and there was food on board, I presumed there was a chef.
 I thought that would be an ideal job."

 Jackman went to primary school at Pymble Public School and later attended the all-boys Knox Grammar School on Sydney's Upper North Shore, where he starred in its production of My Fair Lady in 1985 and became the school captain in 1986.
 He spent a gap year in 1987 working at Uppingham School in England as a Physical Education teacher.
 On his return, he studied at the University of Technology Sydney, graduating in 1991 with a BA in Communications.
-In his final year of university, he took a drama course to make up additional credits.
+In his final year of university, he took a drama class to earn extra credits.
 The class did Václav Havel's The Memorandum with Jackman as the lead.
 He later commented, "In that week I felt more at home with those people than I did in the entire three years [at university]".